IdentityServer/IdentityServer4/docs/intro/terminology.rst

 Scopes are identifiers for resources that a client wants to access.
 This identifier is sent to the OP during an authentication or token request.

-By default every client is allowed to request tokens for every scope, but you can restrict that.

 They come in two flavours.

 **Identity scopes**